 Place-name that in the native Atacameño language means "grandfather crying", the tour takes place amidst the breathtaking spectacle of more than 80 active geysers, underground waters that run near the volcanic magma and are the largest in the Southern Hemisphere.

 Chile is a country of deep geographic faults, which explains its high geothermal activity and the existence of many sources of thermal waters.
 El Tatio geothermal field is located 95 km.
 North of San Pedro de Atacama village, close to the border with Bolivia, at an altitude of 4,320 mts. above the sea level.
-It is advisable that the tours are made through a local travel agency and are carried out between 06.00 and 09.00 a.m. since it is during the sunrise that fumaroles are seen in full splendor, giving the environment an aspect of another planet.
+It is advisable that the tours are made through a local travel agency and are carried out between 06.00 and 09.00 a.m. since it is during the sunrise that the fumaroles are seen in full splendor, giving the environment an aspect of another planet.
 In this remote part of the desert you will also be able to take a comforting thermal bath.

 Puchuldiza Geysers in Isluga Volcano National Park